stoeffel/elm-verify-examples/example/README.md

 This is an example project on which you can test `elm-verify-examples`.

-The funny thing is, this file illustrates how the tool can verify examples even inside your READMEs and other markdown files.
+Comments in this project's source files will be compiled into tests.

-So this snippet would pass:
+Besides that, code examples in this same markdown file will also be automatically verified.
+So this snippet will pass:

 ```elm
 import Documented